moghelab/BAHD_manuscript/README.md

  Scripts used in the BAHD manuscript

 ## Requirements
-Python 3.6+
+-- Python 3.6+

-Unix
+-- Unix

-BLAST
+-- BLAST

-Download all files in **RequiredFiles** folder to your own working directory
+Download all files in **RequiredFiles** folder as well as all provided scripts to your own working directory

 ## Usage
 Step 1: Perform a BLAST between FASTA sequences of your favorite BAHDs and the file labeled all_BAHDs.fa